 This type of ad is mobile-only, and has an interactive two-option poll attached to a video ad or image ad.
 You’re free to add a different link for every poll.
 Both the marketer and poll participants get to see the responses.

-Having a poll ad is a great way to make a potential customer pause and think before scrolling—it takes seconds to get your message across.
+Having a poll ad with link trackers is a great way to make a potential customer pause and think before scrolling—it takes seconds to get your message across.

 Poll ads specs

 A carousel consists of up to 10 videos or images showcasing your offer.
 They’re useful for showing the various advantages of products, and can be combined to form a single panorama image if it suits you.